-Former IOC president Jacques Rogge dead at 79 — official
+Former IOC President Jacques Rogge dead at 79 — official

-Former IOC president Jacques Rogge dead at 79 — officialSunday, August 29, 2021
+Former IOC President Jacques Rogge dead at 79 — officialMonday, August 30, 2021

 |

-PARIS, France (AFP) — Jacques Rogge, who spent 12 years as president of the International Olympic Committee, has died at the age of 79, the organisation announced on Sunday.
+Paris , France (AFP) — Jacques Rogge, who spent 12 years as president of the International Olympic Committee (IOC), has died at the age of 79, the organisation announced yesterday.

 “It is with great sadness that the International Olympic Committee announces the passing of former IOC President Count Jacques Rogge.
 He was 79 years old,” said an IOC statement.